pfescriva/Business-Science-Applied-AI/Deep Learning.md

 Hidden layes can be considered as underlying factors that together they alone improve the prediction of the previous layers

+Machine learning project should allow you to iterate ideas quickly.
+There's been a lot of progress on this regard

 ### NLP